Logiq Terminates Share Purchas - GuruFocus.com

-NEW YORK, March 16, 2023 (GLOBE NEWSWIRE) -- Logiq, Inc. (OTC:LGIQ), a leading provider of digital consumer acquisition solutions, has today announced the termination of its stock purchase agreement with Ionic Ventures and withdrawal of its S-1 financing facility.
+NEW YORK, March 16, 2023 (GLOBE NEWSWIRE) -- Logiq, Inc. (LGIQ, Financial), a leading provider of digital consumer acquisition solutions, has today announced the termination of its stock purchase agreement with Ionic Ventures and withdrawal of its S-1 financing facility.

 Logiq CEO, Brent Suen, stated: “We plan to embark on a decisive path of mergers and acquisitions, given that there is an amazing opportunity to increase our size, presence and revenue profile this year.”